 - Familiarize yourself with the test day policies and procedures outlined in the Registration Bulletin.

-Bring Your ID
+Bring Your ID and a Mask

-The only item you must bring on test day is valid, acceptable ID.
+- Valid, acceptable ID.
 We recommend that you bring at least 2 forms of ID, if you can, in case the test administrator questions the first ID you present.

 Don't Bring Personal Belongings